ledisdb/ledisdb/README.md

 ## LevelDB support

-+ Install leveldb and snappy, if you have installed, skip.
++ Install leveldb and snappy.

     LedisDB supplies a simple shell to install leveldb and snappy: